 The party must submit the application to the registry or regional office where the hearing will take place and notify the other parties.
-He or she may use the form available on the Tribunal's website.

 5.3 Time limit

 The party must submit an application to the Tribunal upon becoming aware of facts that he or she believes justifies it.